girirajvyas/gof-design-patterns/README.md

     - Lazy initialized with static inner class
     - Lazy initialized with `Enum` which leads to less code.
 (Recommended by Joshua bloch in Effective Java)

 **Common step:**
-- Create a class with private Constructor to prevent initialization.
+- Create a class with `private constructor` to prevent initialization.
 - Making constructor private prevents the initialization via `new` keyword
-- We expose a public static method (commonly name as for getInstance()) to provide the single entry point that returns its instance
+- We expose a public static method (commonly named `getInstance()`) to provide the single entry point that returns its instance
 ```java
 public class Singleton {
   private Singleton() {